g1eny0ung/hugo-theme-dream/docs/quick-start.md

 This is my blog.
 ```

+Then, click the button on the top left corner of the page.
+You will see what you just wrote.

 ## OK, write a post for your blog

 All of your posts must in the `content/posts` folder.